isgo-golgo13/scylla-cluster-sync-rs/README.md

   version: 5.2.0
   developerMode: false  # Production mode = auto-tuning!
   cpuset: true  # CPU pinning for zero latency
-  size: 3  # That's it!
-3 nodes instead of 12
+  size: 3  # 3 nodes instead of 12
   resources:
     requests:
       cpu: 7  # Leaves 1 CPU for system
-      memory: 30Gi  # All usable, no heap sizing!
+      memory: 30Gi  # No heap sizing
 ```

 The applications using CassandraDB and to the switch to SycllaDB provides 100% transparent functionality with no code changes.